sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-sync/commands/sync-examples.md

   tyk-sync examples [command]

 Available Commands:
-  publish     Publish a specific example to a gateway or dashboard by using its location show        Shows details of a specific example by using its location
+  publish     Publish a specific example to a dashboard by using its location show        Shows details of a specific example by using its location

 Flags: